 Grows 1 ft. tall, 1–2 ft. wide, with flowers rising 2 ft.
 Blooms are double, deep pink.

-Grows 2 ft. tall and wide (5 ft. tall in bloom).
-This variety has semidouble white flowers with chartr...
+Grows 2 ft. tall and wide (5 ft. in bloom), with white flowers, green center surrounded by yellow-oran...

 Native from Arizona to Baja California and Northern Mexico.
 Slow grower to 10–25 ft. tall and ne...